sunilmut/NumPPy/README.md

 parse_xls.py -i <inputfile> -o <outputfile>'
 ```

+**Note**
-only works with xls files for input for now.
+Only works with xls files for input for now.
-close the output file prior to running.
+Close the output file prior to running.